 Who is responsible for child visitation transportation?” is a common question among separated and divorced parents.
 The most straightforward response is, “The parent who has the child or children next.”

-Let’s look at the challenges surrounding the pick-up and drop-off of children in a co-parenting arrangement to see why parents should follow this transportation rule-of-thumb.
+Let’s look at the challenges surrounding the pick-up and drop-off of children in a co-parenting arrangement to see why parents should follow this transportation rule of thumb.
 I’ll explain when you should make other plans, such as for mid-week visits or long-distance trips.
 We’ll also consider why things may alter as children get older.

-RESPONSIBLE TRAVEL IN COSTA RICA
+RESPONSIBLE FOR TRAVEL IN COSTA RICA

 Responsible tourism in Costa Rica is a genuine success story.
 The country comes across as something of a Central American theme park.
-It draws over a million tourists annually thanks to the abundant wildlife of its forests and coast, as well as a promise of safety and comfort – on its zip lines, in its ecologies, along its manicured jungle trails.
-It’s a slice of real, raw nature without the malaria, crime, leeches or day-long drives on unpaved roads.
+It draws over a million tourists annually thanks to the abundant wildlife of its forests and coast, as well as a promise of safety and comfort – on its zip lines, in its ecologies, and along its manicured jungle trails.
+It’s a slice of real, raw nature without malaria, crime, leeches, or day-long drives on unpaved roads.
 In short, it’s nature’s Disneyland.

 Costa Rica’s most outstanding feature is not its natural beauty, but the extent to which it has gone to safeguard it, including the creation of national parks, wildlife reserves, and conservation programs, as well as being a pioneer in ecotourism that the rest of the world has tried to emulate.
 However, as conservation ideas have evolved and grown, ecotourism has given way to more holistic responsible – or sustainable – tourism around the world.
 Local communities are involved in conservation to be sustainable; this is the crucial piece of the puzzle lacking from Costa Rica’s master plan until now.